toffan/gitprompt-py/README.md

 *Summarize the status of the current git working tree in the prompt.
 Python version.*

+WARNING: this script may result in arbitrary code exec if executed from the wrong directory (as well as any python script).
+Please `unset GITPROMPT_ENABLED` before entering an untrusted directory.

 ## Installation

 Clone this repository and grant read permission.